 The gastronomy of the Cantabria region is one of the most appreciated in Spain, and has many exclusive products and designations of origin.

 The mountain stew is possibly the most representative dish of Cantabrian cuisine.
 It is a stew whose main ingredients are beans, collard greens, chorizo, ribs, blood sausage and bacon.
-It is a strong dish, with a great caloric intake, appropriate for the winter months.
+It is a strong dish, appropriate for the winter months.

 However, fish and shellfish also occupy a preferential place in Cantabrian gastronomy, thanks to the quality of the species that can be caught in the Cantabrian Sea: sea bass, hake, scorpionfish, squid, sandwiches and sardines, as well as clams, cockles , spider crabs, crayfish, lobsters and lobsters.